DeepLearnI/demo-project/TUTORIAL.md

  is messy and difficult to manage.
 Foundations makes this straightforward!
 We're going to write a simple script to immediately kick off
- 100 jobs on our cluster. < TODO more marketing spiel is possible here>
+ 100 jobs on our cluster.

 Create a new file called `submit_jobs.py` in the `experiment_management/` folder, and add in the